Gold Medal Award 2018 Recipient Prime Minister Masteusz Morawiecki

 Prime Minister Masteusz Morawiecki

-Year 2018 Recipient for serving Poland and stimulating economic growth, and fostering excellent relations with the United States
+For serving Poland and stimulating economic growth, and fostering excellent relations with the United States

 On December 11, 2017, Masteusz Morawiecki was sworn in as the new Prime Minister of Poland.
 His lifelong commitment to building an independent and financially strong nation makes him the perfect candidate to take on such a key role in shaping Poland’s future.